Difference-Masking: Choosing What to Mask in Continued Pretraining: Ethics Statement

 \section{Ethics Statement}

-We believe strongly that self-supervised learning is a promising direction for the machine learning community.
-This does not discount, in any way, the salient arguments made about the social and enviromental risks of large models ~\citep{bender2021dangers,DBLP:conf/acl/StrubellGM19}.
+We believe that self-supervised learning is a promising direction for the machine learning community.
+This does not discount the salient arguments made about the social and enviromental risks of large models ~\citep{bender2021dangers,DBLP:conf/acl/StrubellGM19}.
 We believe that works such as ours, which study SSL in a resource-constrained context, both increase access to those with limited compute resources and conform to a more environmentally-sustainable way of doing research.